-During the first three weeks of each term, students residing in a room without a roommate may be required to consolidate rooms.
+During the first three weeks of each term, students may be required to consolidate rooms.
 Residents in the Husky Village Apartments may also be required to relocate during the consolidation period.

 Room or Apartment Transfers

 The following guidelines apply to all room/apartment changes: